Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Mathematical Framework for MAPS Rheology

 Note, in the sections that follow, we will neglect the $ O( \hat \gamma( \omega )^5 ) $ contributions unless otherwise specified.
 Additionally, in the mathematical manipulations to come, summations over the three indices associated with the three dimensional frequency space, $\{\omega_1,\omega_2,\omega_3\}$, will be common.
 We will employ the shorthand notations:

 to make mathematical expressions more compact.

 Table \ref{tab:maps} summarizes the different third order MAPS response functions, their representation as complex numbers, and their associated SI units.
-The $n$th order complex moduli, $ G_1^*( \omega) $ and $G_3^*( \omega_1, \omega_2, \omega_3 ) $ have in common dimensions of stress and so can be compared directly with one another.
-The other complex quantities have different dimensionality at different order.
+Just as in the linear regime, the dimensionality of the third order response functions indicate how the functions are related.
+The third order complex modulus and third order complex viscosity differ by a factor of time cubed, indicating that the latter should be multiplied by three factors of frequency to obtain the former, as in equation \ref{eq:G_to_eta}.
+The third order complex modulus and third order complex compliance differ by dimensions of stress to the fourth power, thus they are related by four factors of the modulus as in equation \ref{eq:G_to_J}.
+Similar statements can be made about the remaining relationships among the first and third order response functions.
+Thus while the $n$th order complex moduli, $ G_1^*( \omega) $ and $G_3^*( \omega_1, \omega_2, \omega_3 ) $ have in common dimensions of stress, the relationships between the other response functions require these quantities to have different dimensions.
 Regardless of the simplicity, for some materials or applications it may prove more useful to measure the $n$th order complex viscosity or compliance rather than the modulus itself.

 Though we have focused primarily on developing the MAPS framework for strain-controlled experiments, employing the third order complex modulus $G^*_3(\omega_1,\omega_2,\omega_3)$, it is sometimes more convenient to work in the strain rate-controlled framework, with the third order complex viscosity $\eta^*_3(\omega_1,\omega_2,\omega_3)$.
 In the forthcoming discussion of constitutive models, this is often the case.
 The models explored in this work are predominantly viscous at low oscillation frequencies, thus the complex viscosity is the more natural descriptor.
 In the remainder of this work, we present expressions in terms of either material function, based on which function arises more naturally in the situation at hand.
 For any expression that is written solely in terms of $\eta^*_3(\omega_1,\omega_2,\omega_3)$, equation \ref{eq:G_to_eta} makes it easy to find the corresponding expression in terms of $G^*_3(\omega_1,\omega_2,\omega_3)$ if desired, and vice versa.